nmarghetti/portable-env/README.md

      ```ini
      [install]
-     ; Profile to install, it will look for <profile>.ini and settings/profile/<profile>.ini
+     ; Profile to install, it will look for <profile>.ini and settings/profile/<profile>.ini (eg. gitbash, gitbash-pacman, dev, devops)
      ; eg. profile = dev
      profile =
      ; You can specify where are located the main portable env folder if you want to install it somewhere else